enonic/old-xp-doc/doc/appendix/changes/6-0-changes.rst

 - **Content app search improved**

-The search in the content app has been greatly improved, by improving partial matching and better fulltext matching and scoring.
+The search in the content app has been greatly improved.
+Especially with regards to partial matching and better fulltext matching and scoring.